kn45/ltr-dnn/README.md

 A tensorflow implementation of LTR DNN semantic similarity model.

-Tensorflow v1.2 is used for testing.
+Tensorflow v1.2 on CPU is used for testing.

 ----------------------